There are many reasons why your AC system freezes up.

 Malfunctioning blower motor or relay—A blower motor working at an incorrect speed or not working at all can cause freezing.
 It might also be sporadic, running at maximum speed and going slower after it gets too hot.
 Or a relay may force it to work one time and not the subsequent time.
 In either state, you will need to get in touch with Eveready Service Experts to fix the issue.

-Scheduling yearly AC maintenance or heat pump maintenance may help you skip this malfunction.
+Scheduling yearly AC maintenance may help you skip this malfunction.
 Our technicians will thoroughly inspect and clean your system, which usually allows us to discover small problems before they cause major problems.